15 Best Live Streaming Encoder Software + Hardware Solutions

 To determine which is the right video streaming encoder, you have to consider your unique goals and needs.
 As you compare video encoders for live streaming, you’ll want to ask yourself:

 Keeping those questions in mind, let’s explore the top video encoders for major streaming platforms.
 In this article, we’ve reviewed the top live streaming hardware and software encoders on the market today so you can choose the best streaming video encoder software for your needs.
-The list also includes both free and paid encoders so you can choose one based on your budgets.
+The list also includes both free and paid encoders, so you can choose one based on your encoder budget.

 1. Wirecast